Jabulani-N/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 - - we'll still count that NULL as not being 1 node, so if that's alone in the list, the list has size 0

 - - -
+# Pitfalls

+if head was null, always be sure to change head itself to the newly created node